sunny/pouce/README.markdown

 3. Point your empty directories to Pouce's `index.php`.

-    This configuration varies depending on your webserver:
+    This configuration varies depending on your webserver.

-    - With Apache you can point any 404 towards `index.php` by copying `htaccess.example` into a `.htaccess`
+    - With Apache you can add this line inside an `.htaccess`:

+            DirectoryIndex index.php index.html /pouce/index.php

-    - With Nginx, you can add something like this to your configuration :
+    - With Nginx, you can add this line to your configuration:

             index index.html index.htm index.php /pouce/index.php;